inkline/inkline.io/src/pages/docs/utilities/visibility.md

 ---
-title: Visibility Utilities - Inkline
+title: Utilities - Visibility - Inkline
 description: Control the visibility, with or without modifying the display of elements.
 ---